 Living on campus

 Leeds Trinity halls of residence will have minimal travel costs as you can walk to all your lectures.
 Students living in nearby areas such as Horsforth can benefit from our free shuttle bus service.
 It's worth considering as you may not have to bring your car when you're at the University.

-Most students undertake a six-week professional work placement or school-based training depending on the course you choose to study.
-Make sure you budget for higher travel costs for these times.
+You are likely to undertake a professional work placement or school-based training depending on the course you choose to study.
+Depending on the location of your placement you may have higher travel costs, so make sure to budget for these.